- SDK white-label: the Yuno Web SDK loaded from a foreign host, verifying the renamed globals, events, and DOM tokens.

 SDK_UPSTREAM.

 icons.prod.y.uno/sdk.prod.y.uno, bypassing the white-label host.
 Recent SDK builds host-swap them onto the proxy origin (path preserved), so the proxy must forward them back out to the two CDNs by path prefix.
-These upstreams are always*.prod.y.unoregardless of the target environment. - 3DS micro-app paths (
+These upstreams are always*.prod.y.unoregardless of the target environment. - Checkout app assets: the CRA bundle (

 -